particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 - `particle flash --usb cc3000` **(v1.29 stable - recommended)**
 - `particle flash --usb cc3000_1_14` **(v1.32 latest - not recommended without testing)**

-This installs the deep udate from a binary that is packaged with the Particle CLI, so you don't have to download it.
+This installs the deep update from a binary that is packaged with the Particle CLI, so you don't have to download it.

 ### Full Firmware Upgrade